tulip-lab/privacy-aware-data-science/S00-Induction/S00C-Logistics.md

 #### :microscope: Sessions

-To facilitate the study, we have organised the contents into a structure where each session corresponding to one set of classes.
+To facilitate the study, we have organized the contents into a structure where each session corresponding to one set of classes.
 In each session, you are provided with the lecture slides handouts.

 Within this unit, you'll find [preliminary sessions](#preliminary-sessions), [core sessions](#core-sessions) and [advanced sessions](#advanced-sessions).
 We'll explain each of these, and how they relate to your unit assessment.